Pumpkin Cream Cheese Muffins

 Yield: 18 standard muffins

-Pumpkin cream cheese muffins are topped with sweet cream cheese that melts into the tops as they bake.
-Ready in just 30 minutes, these moist pumpkin muffins will be a new family favorite!
+These decadent swirled pumpkin cream cheese muffins are topped with sweet cream cheese that melts into the tops of the pumpkin muffins as they bake.
+Ready in just 30 minutes, this moist pumpkin muffin recipe will be a new family favorite!

 Prep Time12 minutes